haslo/lists_juggle_browser/ABOUT.md

 ### Many thanks to...

-* Haslo for creating meta-wing for X-Wing version 1.0, this update to support 2.0 wouldn't be hear without all his hard work and code.
+* Haslo for creating meta-wing for X-Wing version 1.0, this update to support 2.0 wouldn't be here without all his hard work and code.
 I really just updated it as minimally as possible.
 * [FFG's fantastic X-Wing miniatures game](https://www.fantasyflightgames.com/en/products/x-wing),
 of course
 * [X-Wing Lists Fortress](http://listfortress.com/), antigrapist who built it and hosts Meta-wing 2.0, and all the folks,